23W-GBAC/Fisayo2024/Fourth_blog_post.md

 ## Development Costs:
 Designing and developing an automated calculator would require resources such as time, expertise, and potentially hiring developers if you don't have the necessary skills.
+For me since its online, I created the html file easily and effectively withouth spending too much time.

 ## Maintenance Costs:
 Once developed, the calculator would require maintenance to ensure it remains accurate and up to date with any changes in calculation methods or standards.